 Apart from this, air supports burning or combustion.
 The oxygen present in air help in burning of the fuels to basically carry out activities like cooking food, running industries and vehicles as well as generating heat and electricity.

 Another important aspect of air is that it helps in maintaining the temperature on the earth surface by circulating hot and cold air.
 Air acts as a conductor of heat as well.
-Even phenomena such as water cycle is dependent on air.
+Even phenomena such as water cycle are dependent on air.

 Supplier of Energy

-Air which consists of of energy is one of the main suppliers of energy.
+Air which consists of energy is one of the main suppliers of energy.
 Living things are made up of cells and these cells extract oxygen within the blood to produce energy usually in the form of ATP.
 This biochemical generation of ATP is essential to maintain life on the Earth.

 Carbon dioxide which is a component of air is used by plants during the process of photosynthesis.
 Here oxygen is also released by plants.
 And we already know how vital is oxygen.

-Apart from these, various gas in the air have different uses.
+Apart from these, various gas in the air has different uses.
 For example, Nitrogen is used in the production of ammonia whereas hydrogen and other gases are also used routinely in science and technology.

 These are some of the popular uses of air.
 To know more about the properties and different types of air you can keep visiting BYJU’s or download our app for interesting content and learning experience.